russellbits/Writing/Poetry/the-fox-and-the-wood-nymph/the-fox-and-the-wood-nymph.md

 They know many things,
 Though none big and none complete

+Outside the maze, there is no complete.
+There is joy in vines that grows
+Every which way and the ones
+Who grow and cultivate confusion
+Or just say “Hi” to surprise
+Are the forces that change the garden
+Fight the square, the edge,
+For such beauty in the forces, the
+Bend

 Once, a bold young fox pushed through
 a muse in the hedge; bored with the maze
 he'd run so many times
 And went to explore the woods
 The sunbeams, the dark shadows
 All new and fascinating to him

+Once, a gorgeous nymph was
+Meant to stay to care and did so
+She watched, she cared, she was
+Berated for doing so and kept
+Caring but became sick.
+She wanted the woods.

 Where the maze was predictable
 The woods were not